-The combined revenues generated from the leases on the UHS hospital facilities accounted for approximately 22% of our consolidated revenues for each of the three months ended March 31, 2020 and 2019.
+The combined revenues generated from the leases on the UHS hospital facilities accounted for approximately 23% and 21% of our consolidated revenues for the three months ended September 30, 2020 and 2019, respectively, and approximately 22% of our consolidated revenues for each of the nine months ended September 30, 2020 and 2019.
 In addition, we have seventeen medical office buildings ("MOBs"), or free-standing emergency departments ("FEDs"), that are either wholly or jointly-owned by us (excluding new construction), that include tenants which are subsidiaries of UHS.
-The aggregate revenues generated from UHS-related tenants comprised approximately 32% and 31% of our consolidated revenues during the three-month periods ended March 31, 2020 and 2019, respectively.
+The aggregate revenues generated from UHS-related tenants comprised approximately 34% and 30% of our consolidated revenues during the three-month periods ended September 30, 2020 and 2019, respectively, and approximately 33% and 31% of our consolidated revenues during the nine-month periods ended September 30, 2020 and 2019, respectively.

-Pursuant to the Master Lease Document by and among us and certain subsidiaries of UHS, dated December 24, 1986 (the "Master Lease"), which governs the leases of all hospital properties with subsidiaries of UHS, UHS has the option to renew the leases at the lease terms described below by providing notice to us at least 90 days prior to the termination of the then current term.
+Pursuant to the Master Lease Document by and among us and certain subsidiaries of UHS, dated December 24, 1986 (the "Master Lease"), which governs the leases of all hospital properties with subsidiaries of UHS, UHS has the option, among other things, to renew the leases at the lease terms described below by providing notice to us at least 90 days prior to the termination of the then current term.
 UHS also has the right to purchase the respective leased facilities at the end of the lease terms or any renewal terms at the appraised fair market value.
 In addition, the Master Lease, as amended in 2006, includes a change of control provision whereby UHS has the right, upon one month's notice should a change of control of the Trust occur, to purchase any or all of the three leased hospital properties listed below at their appraised fair market value.
 Additionally, UHS has rights of first refusal to: (i) purchase the respective leased facilities during and for 180 days after the lease terms at the same price, terms and conditions of any third-party offer, or; (ii) renew the lease on the respective leased facility at the end of, and for 180 days after, the lease term at the same terms and conditions pursuant to any third-party offer.